oven-lab/tuya_cloud_map_extractor/README.md

 ### Configuration in Home Assistant
 After the installation of this integration into Home Assistant, the integration is configured via config flow.
 Add a new integration via the UI and choose "Tuya Vacuum Map Extractor".
 Then enter your Tuya IoT platform credentials.

+### Turn on and turn off
+By default, the vacuum map camera is turned off.
+You have to manually call the service camera.turn_on and camera.turn_off.
+I would recommend [this](https://raw.githubusercontent.com/PiotrMachowski/Home-Assistant-custom-components-Xiaomi-Cloud-Map-Extractor/master/blueprints/automation/disable_vacuum_camera_update_when_docked.yaml) blueprint to automatically turn on and off camera updates depending on if the vacuum is docked or not.

 ## Supported devices
 Following is a list of currently supported devices (confirmed tested by individual users):